-An Assistant Accountant provides support to internal and external customers and will work predominately either as an assistant accountant within practice or alternatively within the finance function of an organisation.
-Part of their role will involve assisting in the day to day financial activities such as data entry to month end management accounts and/or year-end financial statements.
-In addition the Assistant Accountant may find themselves involved in regulatory financial requirements such as the completion of VAT returns or assisting in the preparation of tax computations.
+An Assistant Accountant provides support to internal and external customers and will work predominantly either as an assistant accountant within practice or alternatively within the finance function of an organization.
+Part of their role will involve assisting in the day-to-day financial activities such as data entry to month end management accounts and/or year-end financial statements.
+In addition, the Assistant Accountant may find themselves involved in regulatory financial requirements such as the completion of VAT returns or assisting in the preparation of tax computations.

 Individual employers set the selection criteria, but this is likely to include 5 GCSEs, including Maths and English, although some employers will accept other relevant qualifications and experience, including a relevant Level 2 qualification.
 Apprentices without English or Maths at Level 2 must achieve this prior to taking the end point assessment.

 Synoptic Tests lasting 3 hours which is weighed by 40% assessing:

 IT Systems and Processes, Ethical Standards, Financial Accounting and Reporting Management, Accounting Analysis, Communication, Problem Solving, Quality, Accurate Information, Uses systems and processes, Personal Accountability

 Discussion about portfolio (evidence collated from the workplace such as, but not limited to, emails, letters, reports, presentations, appraisal information, witness testimonies) weighed by 60% assessing: